 From the probability density functions of \(X\) in and \(N\) in we have \[\P(X = x \mid N = n) = \frac{\P(X = x)}{\P(N = n)} = \frac{1}{\binom{n + k - 1}{n - 1}}, \quad x \in S_{n,k}\]

-Open the simulation of the exponential distribution on \((S_k, \cdot)\) with parameter \(\beta\).
+The app below is a simulation of the exponential distribution on \((S_k, \cdot)\) with parameter \(\beta\).
 The parameters \(k\) and \(\beta\) can be varied with scrollbars, and the rate constant \(\alpha\) is also shown.
 The probability density function of \(N\) is shown in the distribution plot and table.
-Vary the parameters and note the shape and location of the probability density function.
-Run the simulation for various values of the parameters and note the random subsets generated.
-Compare the empricial density function to the probability density functioon.

 It is easy to see from the Proposition that for each \(k \in \N_+\), \(\E(N)\) is a strictly increasing function of \(\beta\) and maps \((0, 1)\) onto \((1, \infty)\).
 Thus, the exponential distribution on \(S_k\) can be re-parameterized by expected cardinality.
 Moreover, the exponential distribution maximizes entropy with respect to this parameter: